Private Journeys

 The Nature Of Antarctic Travel

 Many factors play a role in shaping the expedition’s progress – the prevailing wind, weather and ice conditions, for example.
-Ideally, depart the ship by zodiac to explore the peninsula with at least 2 excursions daily – on land, by zodiac or a combination of both, lasting anything between 2-4hrs.
-There are no man-made jetties in Antarctica so landfalls are ‘wet landings’ where you scramble ashore from the zodiac in wellingtons and waterproofs.
-You are then free to explore on your own or in groups, before later being picked up again by zodiac.
+Ideally, you will depart the ship by Zodiac for at least 2 excursions daily – on land, by Zodiac or a combination of both, lasting anything between 2-4hrs.
+There are no man-made jetties in Antarctica so landfalls are ‘wet landings’ where you scramble ashore from the Zodiac in wellingtons and waterproofs.
+You are then free to explore on your own or in groups, before later being picked up again by Zodiac.
 Evenings may be spent relaxing, reliving the days’ events with a briefing or lecture, or out on the deck, keeping an eye on the dramatic, ever-changing scenery.
 Itineraries will vary from the original plan if conditions demand/permit.

 It’s a long time at sea, but the variety and intrinsic fascination of what can be seen is spell-binding.